Priyansh-C-Choudhary/Building-Microservices-and-a-CI-CD-Pipeline-with-AWS/README.md

  # Building-Microservices-and-a-CI-CD-Pipeline-with-AWS
 AWS Academy Lab Project - Microservices and CI/CD Pipeline Builder [92187]

-In this project, we are challenged to use at least 11 AWS offerings, including some that might be new to you, to build a microservices and continuous integration and continuous development (CI/CD) solution.
+In this project, we are challenged to use at least 11 AWS offerings, including some that might be new to we, to build a microservices and continuous integration and continuous development (CI/CD) solution.

 By the end of this project, we will be able to do the following: